alensiljak/asset-allocation-python/README.md

 # Development

 Requirements are generated with _pipreqs_.
+Install requirements from requirements.txt.

 ## Data Store